flistell/ansible-logs-view/README.md

 - Navigate through tasks using keyboard controls
 - Expand/collapse tasks to view detailed information without changing panels
 - View full raw task text in a separate details panel when a task is expanded
+- Details panel height fixed to 1/3 of the screen
+- Details panel width fixed to full screen width
+- Raw text content in details panel wraps if lines are too long
+- Details panel is scrollable with PgUp/PgDn keys
 - Color-coded status indicators for quick visual identification
 - Filter tasks by description, status, date, host, path, or diff content
 - Debug logging of task structure to debug.log file